taybenlor/runno/README.md

 This repo is broken down into a few packages using [lerna](https://lerna.js.org/):

-- `runtime` - a static website that implements a terminal, and interfaces for running things on it
-- `host` - helpers for running code on the runtime when embedded in another website
 - `website` - the runno website that includes instructions and examples
+- `client` - a static website that exposes the runno runtime to be embedded as an iframe
+- `host` - helpers for running code on the client from another website
+- `runtime` - a library that provides web components and helpers that can be bundled into your own project for using runno without an iframe
 - `terminal` - an internal package forked from `@wasmer/wasm-terminal` used to construct parts of the runtime - in the future this will be rolled into `runtime`
+- `wasi` - an internal package forked from `@wasmer/wasm-wasi` fixes some bugs - in the future this will be rolled into `runtime`

 ## Running locally